WodenWang820118/vuejs-fireblog/README.md

 high-resolution preview pictures, the website responds slowly.
 Therefore, the future goals:
 1. I will incorporate Typescript, the prevalent language for better development collaboration, debugging, and maintenance.
 2. Lazy loading the Vuex store, improving the overall latency issue.
+3. Start implementing the unit tests for ensuring the code quality.
-3. I'll re-organize the folder structure that the components are under the related view.
+4. I'll re-organize the folder structure that the components are under the related view.
 The re-usable or utility components will still be in the same folder in src/components.

 ## To use the project
 - npm install -> install the tools and dependencies according to package.json.